mark-pooh/socket-tictactoe/README.md

 This line appears twice, in `Client.java` and `ClientAI.java`

+*I think I can improvise the code by sending ip as argument.. but it's ok for now*

 You need to have Java SDK installed and added to the environment variables (Please google on how to add java to environment variables)

 For more fun, play on 3 different PCs